Our Mission Statement:

 It is the mission of the Wolcott Public Library to provide and promote open and equal access to the resources and services of the library in order to meet the informational, educational, and cultural needs of the community.
 The library seeks to encourage reading and the use of current technology for life-long learning and the enhancement of the individual’s quality of life.
 The library offers a welcoming public place for both community interaction and individual pursuits.

 The library will uphold and support the Library Bill of Rights.

 Our staff welcomes you to the Wolcott Public Library.
+Our library is open to the public and does not require a library card to enter.
 We are here to assist you with your information needs.
 Please let us know how we can help you.

 You must present your library card in order to borrow items.
 There is a $3.00 fee for replacing lost cards.
 You are responsible for all items checked out on your card.

-You may use the book drop and video drop to return items when the library is closed.
+You may use the large silver book drop located outside the Library to return items.

-All items (except videos and DVDs) may be renewed once, unless they are overdue or another patron has placed a reserve.
-Videos may not be renewed.
-You may renew by telephone by calling us at 879-8110.
-We will need your patron barcode number and your item barcode number.
+With the exception of Magazines, DVD’s and Wi-Fi Hotspots, all items may be renewed once unless they are overdue or another patron has placed a reserve on it.
+You may renew by telephone by calling us at 203-879-8110.
+You will be asked to verify your identity with your library card number.